py-vcon/py-vcon/py_vcon_server/README.md

 The West facing interfaces provide the [Admin RESTful API](#admin-restfuli-api) which are entry points for adiminstration, configuration and monitoring of the vCon server.

-The South facing interfaces are plugable [vCon processors](#vcon-processor-plugins) which perform oprations on one or more vCon either as standalone functions or as wrappers to externally provided services.
+The South facing interfaces are pluggable [vCon processors](#vcon-processor-plugins) which perform oprations on one or more vCon either as standalone functions or as wrappers to externally provided services.

-The East facing interfaces are plugable interfaces to database services for:
+The East facing interfaces are pluggable interfaces to database services for:
   * vCon storage
   * vCon server state and configuration
   * vCon Job Queues and Job State